hsahmad112/CIT24_ProjectPorfolio3/README.md

 Wrong status code(500) when searching for title by id with an id that doesn't exist Should return 404 NotFound ✅
 - Perform checks on UserController.cs method Post(): Password has to be a certain length and not allowed to be empty space.
 Name is not allowed to be empty spaces. ✅
+- changed TitleSearchResultDTO & TitleSearchResultTempTable - added field: StartYear, EndYear and OriginalTitle.
+Also added entities in context.

 ## DB